Keyworth: Recreation

 The Keyworth Show takes place each summer, on the first Saturday of July which includes a horticultural show, fairground and various displays.
 This all takes place on the playing fields described below.

 The Keyworth Turkey Trot is a half-marathon road race which the 1st Keyworth Scout Group has been holding annually since 1983, normally on the second Sunday in December.
 It attracts hundreds of runners.
 The race was not run in December 2020 due to COVID-19 restrictions, however the race is back on and scheduled yearly again going forward.

 There are several gyms in Keyworth.
-Keyworth Leisure Centre on Church Drive which features a gym, a children's pool and an adults pool but lacks a sports hall, located next to the site of the South Wolds Academy.
-The Key Health Club, a gym on Bunny Lane.
-Aspire4Fitness, a gym on Debdale Lane within a small Industrial Estate.
+Keyworth Leisure Centre on Church Drive features a gym, a children's pool and an adult pool but lacks a sports hall is located next to the site of the South Wolds Academy.
+The Key Health Club is a gym on Bunny Lane and Aspire4Fitness is a gym on Debdale Lane within a small Industrial Estate.

 The Rectory playing field near the parish church is on the site of an ancient medieval ridge and furrow system.
 This sometimes made running a rather precarious business for the outfielders of Keyworth Cricket Club who played their home matches on this field until 2012 before moving to the Platt Lane playing fields.
 In the season 2006 Keyworth Cricket Club players created league records for the most runs in a season and the most centuries in a season.
 It was the most successful season in the history of the club, which dates back to 1814.
 An activity park aimed at older children was installed in 2016 on the field and a play park for younger children is across the road in front of Keyworth Primary School.

 An additional set of playing fields, the home of Keyworth United Community Football Club of the and Keyworth Cricket Club, is on Platt Lane.

 There is a skate park on Platt Lane which is made up of concrete ramps on a concrete base.

 Stanton-on-the-Wolds Golf Club is situated about a mile from the village centre.

 Local groups include scouting, amateur dramatics, bridge, choir, conservation, history, archery, photography, a Martial Arts club (Sanda / Sanshou / Wing Chun), a Karate club established in 1985 (South Notts Shotokan Karate Club SNSKC, a KUGB club) and also a Kickboxing club through KickboxUK which opened in 2013 (Professional Kickboxing Association – Keyworth).

 The Keyworth and District Branch of the U3A was established in 2009 and rapidly enrolled over 200 members.
 By the middle of 2011 it had reached its self-imposed limit of 400 members.
 It formed more than twenty study and activity groups, such as Play-Reading, Architecture, Family History, French, German, Cycling, Walking, Painting, Book-Reading, Bobbin Lace, Singing for Fun, Ukulele Group, Humour, Wildlife and Bird-Watching.